 Try and BuyDownload Now

-For customers at the Enterprise SLA tier, Zend will deliver specifically requested customer critical bugs and security fixes for functionality issues and vulnerabilities significantly impacting the customer's applications.
-Zend makes commercially reasonable efforts accordance with the customer's SLA to address such issues including in the PHP engine and supported PHP extensions.
+During the LTS period, the Zend team will continue to deliver critical bug fixes and security fixes for the defined LTS Zend Server and its PHP runtime version.
+During this period, updates are typically delivered for the LTS version.
+No new versions are planned or new functionality introduced for the LTS Zend Server and PHP version.
+For customers at the Enterprise SLA tier, the Zend team will deliver specifically requested customer critical bugs and security fixes for functionality issues and vulnerabilities significantly impacting the customer's applications.
+They'll make commercially reasonable efforts accordance with the customer's SLA to address such issues including in the PHP engine and supported PHP extensions.
 Customer specific requested fixes will be delivered if most cases as a private release upon customer request and typically replacing affected components.
-Zend may decide to release a public version in cases where a widespread severe problem is identified.
+The Zend team may decide to release a public version in cases where a widespread severe problem is identified.

-Zend provides security hot fixes for vulnerabilities qualified by Zend with high severity.
+The Zend team provides security hot fixes for vulnerabilities qualified by Zend with high severity.
 Some of these issues may have been fixed but not yet released by the PHP open source maintenance processes while others are newly discovered security vulnerabilities that are not intended to be fixed in the open source PHP distribution.
 High severity security issues are in general remotely exploitable security vulnerabilities that pose a threat to the application execution or compromise its data.
 Local exploits are typically not considered severe threats.
-Zend may make exceptions to the extended support duration and scope in cases where certain conflicts or dependencies on external unsupported components arise.
+They may make exceptions to the extended support duration and scope in cases where certain conflicts or dependencies on external unsupported components arise.